Scott County School District (Mississippi)

 The Scott County School District is a public school district based in Scott County, Mississippi (USA).
 The district's headquarters are in Forest.

 The district serves the city of Morton and the town of Sebastopol, the community of Harperville.
 It also includes most of Lake (the portion in Scott County), a portion of Hillsboro and a small portion of Forest, as well as most rural areas in Scott County.

+History

+A 1969 desegregation order allowed people in a southern part of Leake County to attend the Scott County district's Sebastapol school.
+In 2010 a court ordered that such students (except those with parents with jobs in the relevant county) attend schools of the Leake County School District.
+This decision affected about 70-75 students.